rahulrj/Machine-Learning/P2-Student Intervention System/README.md

 ### Gaussian Naive Bayes
 **Applications of SVM**
-- Document Classification.remains a popular (baseline) method for text categorization
+- A major use of Naive Bayes is in Document Classification.It remains a popular (baseline) method for text categorization.
-- Spam filtering. the problem of judging documents as belonging to one category or the other such as spam or legitimate
+- Another common application is Spam filtering i.e making incoming emails as spam based on the contents of the mail.
-- It also finds application in automatic medical diagnosis
+- It also finds application in automatic medical diagnosis i.e calculating the probability that a person has a disease or not?
-- credit approval
+- It's used in credit approval systems where we determine whether a person should be issued a credit card on not based on the attributes(household income, education etc) of that person.
-- Recommender system that predicts wheteher the user will like a given resource
+- It's used in building Recommender system that predicts wheteher the user will like a given resource.
+It has countless uses in the socail networks like Facebook and other sites like Netflix and Airbnb.

 **Advantages of Naive Bayes**
-- They require a small amount of training data to estimate the necessary parameters.
+- A very big advantage is that they require a small amount of training data to estimate the necessary parameters.
 - Naive Bayes learners and classifiers can be extremely fast compared to more sophisticated methods.The decoupling of the class conditional feature distributions means that each distribution can be independently estimated as a one dimensional distribution.
 This in turn helps to alleviate problems stemming from the curse of dimensionality.
-- Naive Bayes classifiers are highly scalable, requiring a number of parameters linear in the number of variables (features/predictors) in a learning problem
+- Naive Bayes classifiers are highly scalable, requiring a number of parameters linear in the number of variables (features/predictors) in a learning problem.

 **Disadvantages of Naive Bayes**
-- apparently over-simplified assumptions
+- When the data has lot of dependent attributes it will actually perform poorly because of its apparently over-simplified assumptions regarding conditional independence.
-- On the flip side, although naive Bayes is known as a decent classifier, it is known to be a bad estimator, so the probability outputs are not to be taken too seriously.
+- Although naive Bayes is known as a decent classifier, it is known to be a bad estimator, so the probability outputs are not to be taken too seriously.
 - Naive Bayes assumes that the affect of an attribute value on a given class is independent of the value of other attributes.